Promotional Partners

 Events Calendar

-The is built and supported by WordPress artisans Modern Tribe.
+The Events Calendar is built and supported by WordPress artisans Modern Tribe.
 The plugin allows IAIA the ability to create, edit, and manage calendar events with ease.
 The Events Calendar has been audited by many of the industry’s WordPress experts for security, best practices, and plugin compatibility.

 Heart of America (HOA)